ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% capture parameterTable %}
  Name          | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------
-catalogueUuids | ```Guid[]```            | Parameter is optional and may include the uuids of the catalogues which should be deleted.
+catalogueUuids | ```Guid[]```            | Parameter is optional and may include the uuids of the catalogues which shall be deleted.
 If no uuid is given, all catalogues will be deleted. token          | ```CancellationToken``` | Parameter is optional and allows to cancel the asyncronous call.
 {% endcapture %}